stelcodes/nuzzle/README.md

 > **WARNING**: Nuzzle is in the alpha stage.
 Expect API breakages.

 ## What is Nuzzle?
-Nuzzle is a minimal yet highly flexible and static site generator packaged as a Clojure library.
+Nuzzle is a static site generator packaged as a Clojure library.
+It requires an astonishingly small code footprint to use.
+Keep all your static site data and building instructions in a single Clojure file!

 ## Design Goals
 - Easy to use for developers new to Clojure
 - Highly flexible for advanced Clojure users
 - Great development experience with excellent hot-reloadability story
 - Semantically aligned with the [Atom feed spec](https://validator.w3.org/feed/docs/atom.html)
-- So succinct that you can add it to any existing repo and put all Clojure code using Nuzzle into a single file and run it via a Clojure CLI tool alias
+- Small code footprint!
+Your Clojure code interacting with Nuzzle can be extremely succinct such that you can keep it all in a single file and run Nuzzle functions via a Clojure CLI tool alias
-- Content can be loaded from anywhere (local files, headless CMS API calls, mix of both)
+- Users can define their own process for loading content so it can be of any type (Markdown, Org, HTML, etc) and come from anywhere (local files, headless CMS API calls, mix of both, etc)

 ## Feature List (Nuzzle users can...)
 - Generate an Atom feed with embedded HTML content